What Happens If There Is No Will in Alabama?

 Click the image below to view a detailed flowchart showing how Alabama intestate succession determines who inherits an estate.

-Common Surprises in Alabama Intestate Succession Cases
+Common Issues We See in the Alabama Intestate Succession Cases We Handle

-- A surviving spouse does not automatically inherit the entire estate under Alabama intestacy rules
+• A surviving spouse does not automatically inherit the entire estate under Alabama intestacy rules

-- Children may inherit assets outright at age 19, which is the age of majority in Alabama, regardless of financial maturity or family expectations
+• Children may inherit assets outright at age 19, which is the age of majority in Alabama, regardless of financial maturity or family expectations

-- Blended families may experience unintended outcomes, especially when children are from prior relationships
+• Blended families may experience unintended outcomes, especially when children are from prior relationships

-- Unmarried partners and long-term companions are not recognized as legal heirs under Alabama intestate succession law
+• Unmarried partners and long-term companions are not recognized as legal heirs under Alabama intestate succession law

-- Stepchildren generally do not inherit unless they were legally adopted
+• Stepchildren generally do not inherit unless they were legally adopted

-- Probate administration may take longer because there are no instructions in a valid will to guide the process
+• Probate administration may take longer because there are no instructions in a valid will to guide the process

 Why Intestacy Can Lead to Disputes